About Us

 Who we are

-We couple scientific analysis with bespoke materials for scientific communication.
-Rather than emphasizing pre-defined procedures, we thrive by being nimble and providing our clients with custom tailored service options.
-We believe that customization is essential because each of our clients and their fisheries are facing unique challenges that call for thoughtful and nuanced analysis, decision-making guidance, and scientific communication materials.
+Nature Analytics fisheries consultants are passionate about data-driven science and client engagement.
+We thrive by being nimble and providing our clients with custom service options.
+We believe that customization is essential because each fishery faces unique challenges that call for thoughtful and nuanced analysis, decision-making guidance, and scientific communication materials.

-Headquartered in Mississauga, Canada, we work globally with marine and freshwater fisheries.
-Our team has a wealth of knowledge about ecology, fisheries modeling, and science communication that we bring together to meet the ever-growing challenges that our clients face.
+Headquartered near Toronto, Canada, we work globally with marine and freshwater fisheries.
+Our team has a wealth of knowledge about ecology, fisheries modeling, and engagement that we bring together to meet the ever-growing challenges that our clients face.

 Bill Harford, Ph.D.